zotosk/postground-app/README.md

 <img src="post2.PNG">
 <img src="post3.PNG">

+## Create a new laravel project
+- copy paste the folders of this repo isnide the src
+- modify the ports and database credentials
+- run the migrations

 ## Persistent MySQL Storage
 Path (./twitterclone/mysql )
 ````
-SQL stored at docker-container given the following parameters
+SQL stored at a docker-container volume given the following parameters

  mysql:
     image: mysql:5.7.29